Jmcgee01125/kitserv/README.md

 # Kitserv - Extensible Single-Instance File Server

-Kitserv is a simple, single-instance file server with extensible API interface.
+Kitserv is a simple, single-instance file server with extensible API.

 The goal of Kitserv is to provide a simple, easily-deployable stateless file server that can be linked into a program to quickly host a web server, without